nert-nlp/streusle/README.md

 - psseval.py: Evaluation script for preposition/possessive supersense labeling only.
 - pssid/: Heuristics for identifying SNACS targets.

-- setup.py: Setup script for installing this as a Python package via setuputils.
+- setup.py: Setup script for installing this as a Python package via setuptools.

 Format
 ------